appfuse/appfuse/README.txt

 Features/Changes in 1.8.1
 ============================
 - A complete list of issues fixed is at http://tinyurl.com/8v2z9.
-- DateUtil fix for i18n.
+- i18n fixes for DateUtil and Canoo WebTest.
 - Moved tomcat.properties key/value pairs into properties.xml.
 - [Struts] Changed "viewUsers" forward to be a redirect to prevent the duplicate post problem when deleting a user.